 My training and experience in front line Social Work, Non Violent Communication (NVC), Eco Psychology, Forest School and as an Eight Shields long term nature Mentor have brought me to an exciting place.
 I’m happy to work one-to-one, in groups, with professionals, young people or adult services.
 My work with Live Wild has enabled all of this.

 Nature connection is the key.
 In building this relationship within ourselves we will learn all we need to move forward with intent, passion, healing, support and wisdom.
 A little guidance is all it takes.

-park with at-risk children and their parents, schools and the public.
-She has a degree in English.
-She was an apprentice coppicer and green builder to Ben Law of “Grand Designs” fame.
+has worked with young people since 2000 as a Playworker, environmental educator, and Forest School Leader.
+She was an apprentice woodsperson to Ben Law of “Grand Designs” fame.
 She holds chainsaw qualifications.
 In her spare time she makes rustic furniture.
-She also volunteers for The Woodland Trust as an Ancient Woodland Heritage researcher, researching and recording the history of local woodland.
+She also volunteered for The Woodland Trust as an Ancient Woodland Heritage researcher, researching and recording the history of local woodland.
 When she is not in the woods she is mumming a busy 2 year old.
 She has a degree in English.
 She has wwoofed in many stunning places visiting lots of forest schools on her travels.

 We sadly lost Laura in 2018.
 She is sorely missed.
 She was a founding member of LiveWild and a great influence and she is still in our hearts so we feel she is still very much part of the team, influencing and inspiring us forever.